etokatlian/reel-gen/CONFIG_CHANGES.md

 3. **Improved Consistency**: Ensures consistent values are used throughout the application.
 4. **Enhanced Testability**: Makes it easier to test different configurations.

+## Bug Fixes

+### Fixed Extraction Service Voiceover Duration

+We identified and fixed an issue in the extraction service where it was using a hardcoded word count (42 words) for voiceovers, which was only appropriate for 15-second videos.
+This resulted in voiceovers that were too short for longer videos.

+The fix includes:

+1. **Dynamic Word Count Calculation**: The extraction service now calculates the optimal word count based on the video duration and the configured voiceover duration ratio.

+2. **Voiceover Duration Adjustment**: The extraction service now properly adjusts the voiceover duration to match the target duration, ensuring that the voiceover is proportional to the video length.

+3. **Consistent Behavior**: Both the video generation and extraction services now use the same approach for calculating and adjusting voiceover duration, ensuring consistent behavior across the application.

 ## Testing

 We've created test scripts to verify that the consolidated configuration works correctly: